MiiViiDynamics/miivii_gmsl_camera/README.md

 MiiVii GMSL Solution provides a configurable synchronize solution, which can be used to configure camera framerate at hardware level.
 1. In launch file, change fps parameter and launch.
 This will change the low level trigger signal, change the camera shutter at hardware level.

+## Contact
+For technology issue, please file bugs on github directly.
+For busniess contact, you can either visit our [taobao shop](https://shop324175547.taobao.com/?spm=a230r.7195193.1997079397.2.3154636cYGG7Vj)
+, or mail to bd#miivii.com